-[164.
-RECENT HISTORY OF THE FAR EAST.
+164. RECENT HISTORY OF THE FAR EAST.
 Spring term.
 Credit three hours.
-M W F 3.
+M W F 10.
 Mr. BIGGERSTAFF.
-Not offered in 1953-54.]

 The history of international rivalry in the Pacific with particular emphasis upon the expansion and fall of Japan.

 165-166.
 SCIENCE IN WESTERN CIVILIZATION.
 Throughout the year.
 Credit three hours a term.
 History 165 or consent of the instructor is prerequisite to History 166.
 Primarily for engineers and science majors, but open to other qualified upperclassmen.
 M W F 11.
 Mr. BEALE.